webability-go/alexa/README.md

 TO DO:
 ======
 Important:
-- Implement Permission cards
 - Full APL support (it works but not all the posibilities i.e. missing transformers)
-- API calls for basic data (device datas)
+- Get user account address and country still not totally working
+- Implement Dynamic Entities for Customized Interactions

 Not so important:
 - Finish the implementation of Amazon API for user data (still missing todo lists and shopping lists)